Gisbert VI of Bronckhorst-Borculo

 Gisbert VI of Bronckhorst-Borculo (c.
 1367 - 1 November 1409) was a Dutch nobleman.
 He was a son of William IV of Bronckhorst and Kunigunde of Moers.
 He was the ruling Lord of Bronckhorst from 1399 until his death, and the ruling Lord of Borculo from 1402 until his death.
-He was the sixth Lord of Bronckhorst name Gisbert, but only the second who also ruled Borculo, which is why some authors call him Gisbert II of Bronckhorst-Borculo.
+He was the sixth Lord of Bronckhorst named Gisbert, but only the second who also ruled Borculo.
+Some authors therefore call him Gisbert II of Bronckhorst-Borculo.

 Lordship of Borculo

-Gisbert was the second Lord of Borculo from the House of Brinckhorst.
+Gisbert was the second Lord of Borculo from the House of Bronckhorst.
 He inherited the heerlijkheid in 1402 from his paternal uncle Gisbert I of Bronckhorst-Borculo.
 In 1406, he saw himself forced to acknowledge the Bishop of Münster as the liege lord of Borculo and Lichtenvoorde.
 Later Lords of Bronckhorst-Borculo also acknowledged the Bishops of Münster as their liege lord.

 Marriage and issue

 Gisbert married Hedwig, the daughter of Count Otto VI, Count of Tecklenburg and Adelaide of Lippe.
 They had three sons together: